zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 ### Locke's Newtonian science of the mind

-John Locke (1632 - 1704, younger contemporary of Newton's): Newtonian psychology.
+John Locke (1632 - 1704, younger contemporary of Newton's): British empiricism and Newtonian psychology.
 Trained as a physician.
 One of the few to be elected to the Royal Society for his philosophical contributions.

 One of the most influential in modern history.
 Parliamentary pedigree, opposite to that of Hobbes's.

 Scientific approach to the mind and the society.
-British empiricism.
 Started with Bacon, featuring Locke, Hume, Mills, etc.

 Newtonian science develops a simple model and then approach the physical problem through observation.

 Newtonian science's ontology: begin with an assumption that the ultimate constituents of reality are not visible things but small corpuscular things (light, e.g., is made of such).
 Complex phenomenons are to be resolved into elementary (atomic) components.